La-Gauffre/KaspaFungibleTokenProtocol/BondingCurve_AMM.md

 `| K_out – K_in | = 1/2(V2^2-V1^2)`

+However, To mitigate the risk of integer overflows, the covennat design should avoid squared computation and other high-growth arithmetic operations.
+For a linear pricing function, the integral between two points can be simplified into a closed-form expression.
+The area under the curve is equivalent to the product of the change in volume and the average of the initial and final prices, eliminating the need for higher-order computations.
+Then we need to verify:

+`| K_out – K_in | = 1/2*(P(V2)-P(V1))*(V2-V1)`

-Because exact equality is impractical to enforce on-chain due to integer arithmetic and rounding, the covenant verifies **inequality constraints** based on the transaction direction:
+Because exact equality is impractical to enforce on-chain due to  rounding, the covenant must verifies **inequality constraints** based on the transaction direction:

 ### Token Purchase (Interaction with Bonding Curve)